keu/docs/software/install-airgapped.md

 ---
-title: "Install Astronomer Software in an Airgapped Environment"
+title: "Install Astronomer Software in an airgapped environment"
-sidebar_label: "Install in an Airgapped Environment"
+sidebar_label: "Install in an airgapped environment"
 description: "Infrastructure considerations and Helm configuration to install Astronomer in an airgapped environment"
 id: install-airgapped
 ---